To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 Why this CV works

-- As a data analyst, you examine every aspect of how a company operates to enhance business, but how do you demonstrate that you’ve significantly advanced their progress?
+- As a data analyst, you look at every aspect of how a company operates to improve business, but how do you prove that you’ve significantly improved their progress?
+Including numbers and percentages is the fastest way to show employers your qualifications.
+Use metrics to show how you’ve made significant improvements whenever you can.

 Why this CV works